 • Anchor Institution Service Location Performance Testing: Subrecipients will conduct performance testing and submit test results to ADECA according to the following process:

-ADECA will select locations within the subrecipient’s project area for performance testing
+ADECA will select locations within the subrecipient’s project area for performance testing.
+The selection will comprise 10 percent of the active subscriber count, with a minimum of 10 locations but not to exceed 50 locations.
+If the project has fewer than 10 subscribers, then all the active locations will be tested

 The subrecipient will conduct speed and latency tests for each location selected by

 ADECA

+Test results must include data for the highest speed subscribed to in the project area.
+If none of the locations selected by ADECA subscribes to that highest speed, the subrecipient will also test at an additional location that does subscribe to the highest speed

-Tests will be conducted, at a minimum, once per hour from 6:00 PM to 12:00 AM, for a minimum total of six tests per location
+Tests will be conducted, at a minimum, once per hour from 6:00 PM to 12:00 AM, for a minimum total of six speed tests and six latency tests per location

 Tests will be conducted from the premises of the selected active subscribers to a remote test server located at, or reached by passing through, an FCC-designated Internet exchange point (IXP), which is any building, facility, or location housing a public Internet gateway that has an active interface to a qualifying Internet